 packet_type == 'log' AND plugin == 'Linux SSH' AND access_control_outcome == 'Deny' AND source_username IN ('VALUE_1', 'VALUE_2')

 Do not add extra fields or conditions in the rule that have no bearing on the result.
+For example:

 packet_type == 'log' AND plugin == 'Linux SSH' AND event_name == 'PAM authentication failure' AND access_control_outcome == 'Deny' AND authentication_type == 'pam_unix'